CanopyTax/frontend-rfc/README.md

 ## Signs that this is working
 1. The content is up-to-date and people care about it.
-2. There are regular updates.
-3. Things are regularly removed.
+2. Things are removed when no longer relevant or correct.
-4. We change the process when it's annoying or doesn't work well.
+3. We change the process when it's annoying or doesn't work well.
-5. Ideas have a safe place to develop before being criticized.
+4. Ideas have a safe place to develop before being criticized.

 ## Signs that this isn't working
 1. This blocks people from getting stuff done.